Foster Youth Resilience in Education (FYRE) Scholars Program

 Student Success Initiatives is always an open space for FYRE scholars.
 All counselors within SSI have an open door policy to serve students.
 However, if students need extensive services and guidance, they can also schedule an appointment with the FYRE Scholars Coordinator HERE.

-FYRE students should schedule at least one formal appointment per quarter with the FYRE Scholars Coordinator.
+FYRE Scholars are required to schedule one meeting per quarter with the FYRE Scholars Coordinator.
 This meeting would encompass conversation regarding any academics/classes, resources, opportunities on-campus (jobs, internships, volunteering, etc.), and any personal support needed.
 Scholars are encouraged to visit and meet more often than once a quarter if they wish to have more support.

 Workshops specifically for FYRE Scholars will take place throughout the year.
 Attending these workshops will be beneficial for transitioning and thriving at UCI.
 Workshops will consists of a range of topics, including: CalFresh program, time management and study skills, holistic healing, summer planning, graduate school preparation, etc. Certain workshops may be collaborative with other workshop initiatives occurring at Student Success Initiatives and the Transfer Student Hub.